vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/07/016_tan_desha-kAlau.md

 consideration of the status of the criminal, of his bodily strength, of the nature of the crime and whether the offence has been repeated.’

-*Vaśiṣṭha* (19, 9-10).—‘Punishment should be awarded in cases of assault and abuse after due consideration of the particular place and time, of the duties, age, learning, and the sect; in accordance with the scriptures and in accordance with precedents.’
+*Vasiṣṭha* (19, 9-10).—‘Punishment should be awarded in cases of assault and abuse after due consideration of the particular place and time, of the duties, age, learning, and the sect; in accordance with the scriptures and in accordance with precedents.’